PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 To do so, such commands need also implement `IDisposable` and the `Dispose()` method.
 This RFC would simply change when the dispose method is called.
 Currently, the method is called during pipeline disposal.
-This RFC would ensure it is called immediately after `EndProcessing()` completes during normal pipeline operation.
+As part of the changes proposed in this RFC, we would ensure it is called immediately after `EndProcessing()` completes during normal pipeline operation.
 It will continue to be called in the case of a terminating error as it is currently.

-#### `ForEach-Object` Additions

-- `ForEachObjectCommand` should implement `IDisposable` to enable similar behaviour for the cmdlet.
-- A `-DisposeBlock` parameter can be exposed to allow it to be called from scripts.
-  - The slightly different parameter name is necessary as C# does not permit a property name to collide with a method name, and `IDisposable` mandates a method named `Dispose()`.
-  - To improve consistency, the parameter can be explicitly aliased to `-Dispose`.
-  - The parameter _must_ be assigned explicitly by name, and never be assumed based on number of provided scriptblock parameters as the command currently does with `begin`/`process`/`end`.
+If this results in multiple calls to the `Dispose()` methods, the script will not be invoked the second time.

 ### Examples